ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

       articles in the feature wiki.
-    * MUST contain a field 'javascript' if the method represents an UI component and the implementation of the component uses a javascript library other than jquery or if the component is not yet implemented but a javascript lib other than jquery is planned to be used, where the field contains the names and versions of all said javascript libraries
+    * MUST contain a field 'javascript' if the method represents an UI component and the implementation of the component uses a javascript library other than jquery and bootstrap or if the component is not yet implemented but a javascript lib other than jquery and bootstrap is planned to be used, where the field contains the names and versions of all said javascript libraries.
     * SHOULD contain a field `rules` that contains one or more than one of the following fields `usage`, `interaction`, `wording`, `style`, `ordering`, `responsiveness`, `accessibility` and `accessibility, where